markwest1972/smart-security-camera/aws-lambda-functions/nodemailer-error-handler/readme.md

 ### Upload to AWS

 Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *nodemailer-error-handler* which uses the Zip file and IAM Role that you have just created.

+Tip: Use the "blank function" blueprint and skip the "configure triggers" prompt.